Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 Both algorithm are available in the `src/` foler, compiling requires the `boost` library (available at https://www.boost.org/) and a `c++14` compiler.
 To compile the code, you can either open the project file `Feature_Selection.cbp` in Code::Blocks, or run the `Makefile` in a command prompt if you are using Make.

 #### Datasets
 The dataset is implemented as a matrix `L[n][f+1]` where *n* is the number of training example and *f* the number of features, the last colomun in the matrix correspond to the labels.
-The folder contains different functions to read dataset files such as `read_dataset()`, and all the code related to the training set is implemented in `src/dataset.cpp`.
+The folder contains different functions to read dataset files such as `read_dataset()`, and all the code related to the training set is implemented in `dataset.cpp`.

 #### Simulation parameters